zhangyuang/egg-react-ssr/README_en-US.md

 ### How to change rendering mode

-During development, run SSR and CSR simultaneously to learn about their differences.
+During development, run SSR and CSR concurrently to learn about their differences.
 In production, switch between two modes by setting `config.type` or using URI query.
 Besides, we can choose to downgrade the mode to CSR in heavy network traffic.

 Refer to this doc: [How to change the rendering mode](http://ykfe.net/guide/faq.html#%E5%A6%82%E4%BD%95%E5%88%87%E6%8D%A2%E6%B8%B2%E6%9F%93%E6%A8%A1%E5%BC%8F).